ajmath/docker-fluentd-gelf-to-redis/README.md

 further processing with logstash.

 ## environment variables
-* `PULL_EC2_METADATA` - EC2 metadata is optional and will only be present when
-  is set to something
-* `LABELS` - Comma-separated list of docker labels to include in the event
-* `REDIS_HOST` - Host name for the redis server in the form `my-redis-host.coolsite.com`
+* `REDIS_HOST` - Required.
+Host name for the redis server in the form `my-redis-host.coolsite.com`
+* `REDIS_KEY` - Required.
+Redis key to RPUSH events into
+* `LABELS` - Optional.
+Comma-separated list of docker labels to include in the event
 * `REDIS_PORT` - Optional.
 Defaults to 6379
-* `REDIS_KEY` - Redis key to RPUSH events into
-* `LOGSTASH_OPTS` - Default set of options to apply to all events being sent through fluentd.
+* `LOGSTASH_OPTS` - Optional.
+Default set of options to apply to all events being sent through fluentd.
 This should be an escaped json string.
 This will be added to the `options` key of the event.
 Per-container logstash opts can be set by setting the `LOGSTASH_OPTS` environment variable on the container whose logs are being ingested and passing `--log-opt env=LOGSTASH_OPTS`